Links on Android Authority may earn us a commission. Learn more.

 Exercise is vastly important.
 Running is one of the easiest exercises.
-It requires little to not equipment and there are sidewalks everywhere.
+It requires little to no equipment, and there are sidewalks everywhere (depending on where you live).
 People are running to shed those pounds, stay in shape, and hopefully live a slightly longer, happier life.
-Your mobile device is perfect for keeping track of your running, distance, frequency, and in some cases, even heart rate.
-Exercise apps in general have a nasty habit of using the subscription model.
-It sucks to pay every month for basic stuff, but that’s the way things are.
-In any case, these are the best running apps for Android!
+Your mobile device is perfect for keeping track of your exercise, distance, frequency, and in some cases, even heart rate.
+It’s a lot easier than logging it manually, and many apps do it automatically.
+Of course, there are also plenty of fitness trackers and running watches if you’d like to track with a wearable.
+Still, it’s never been a better time to be a runner.
+Here are the best running apps for Android.

 Couch to 5K by RunDouble